Our Story

 Our programs bring the real world into the room.
 We connect participants with working musicians, producers, and creative professionals who share how they use their craft for storytelling, communication, and navigating the world.

-Under her leadership, MeMA-Music has spent more than a decade partnering with schools and community organizations across Chicago to bring music-based learning to youth and young adults.
+Under her leadership, MeMA-Music has spent 15 years partnering with schools and community organizations across Chicago to bring music-based learning to youth and young adults.

 Meet Our Founder – Jeanne Warsaw

-A trailblazer in the music industry, Jeanne Warsaw, a Chicago native, has over 20 years of experience working with iconic artists, including Janet Jackson, David Bowie, The Rolling Stones, Isaac Hayes, Lenny Kravitz, and many others.
+A trailblazer in the music industry, Jeanne Warsaw, a Chicago native, brings more than 20 years of experience working with iconic artists, including Janet Jackson, David Bowie, The Rolling Stones, Isaac Hayes, Lenny Kravitz, and many others.

-She began her career at the legendary Chicago retailer Rose Records as a buyer and quickly advanced to become a Radio Promotion Assistant for Sony Records in New York.
-Over the years, Jeanne held leadership roles as Executive Promotion & Marketing Director for Sony Music, RCA, Elektra/Warner Bros., and Virgin Records, and later founded her own consulting company, JW Promotions.
+She began her career at the legendary Chicago music retailer Rose Records before joining Sony Records in New York as a Radio Promotion Assistant.
+Over the years, Jeanne held executive promotion and marketing leadership positions with Sony Music, RCA, Elektra/Warner Bros., and Virgin Records before founding her own consulting company, JW Promotions.

-Partnerships with educators and community leaders to create meaningful learning experiences
+– Collaboration with educators and community leaders to create relevant learning experiences

-Collaboration with professional artists and creative practitioners to bring real-world expertise into programs
+– Professional artists and creative practitioners who bring real-world expertise to our programs

-Supported by foundations and donors committed to arts and youth development
+– Support from foundations and individual donors committed to arts and youth development

 Our Partners